JamesRandom/i2c-lcd-controller/docs/index.md

 **To do list:**

-* Support newline characters in text (and maybe an explicit newline method)
-* Cache the display contents in a framebuffer so only changes to the content need to be written to the display
+* Cache the display contents in a framebuffer so only changes to the content need to be written to the display?

-* With that, could make the display a window onto a larger virtual screen to enable more efficient vertical and horizontal scrolling of text (including scrolling single lines)
-* Add support for custom characters
+* Scroll single lines if too long for the display

 ## Installation